Synopsis/ffmpeg/README.md

+# Notice

 This Repo contains a fork of @jrottenberg's amazing FFMPEG docker repository.

-Changes include:
+## Changes include:

-* Add HAP support for FFMPEG 4.1 Nvidia contaier
+* Add HAP support for FFMPEG 4.1 Nvidia container
-* Ensure FFMPEG 4.1 properly supports MXF Motion JPEG 2000 codec (4.2, 4.3 and newer appear to have issues)
+* Ensure FFMPEG 4.1 properly supports MXF / OP1/A Motion JPEG 2000 codec (4.2, 4.3 and newer appear to have decode issues)
 * Keep NVidia CUDA / Dev libs available for downstream docker containers to leverage.

 The intent of this repository is to provide a baseline Docker useful for: